How to make the BEST crispy roast potatoes. This is the ultimate recipe for roasties, and the secret lies in choosing the right oil.

 Ingredients

-• A floury variety of potatoes such as Maris Piper potatoes or King Edward - as many as you fancy - personally, I prefer Maris Piper (Yukon gold potatoes)
+- A floury variety of potatoes, such as Maris Piper potatoes or King Edward, as many as you fancy - personally, I prefer Maris Piper

 Instructions

-3. Now partly cover with a lid and bring to a boil, cook for five minutes or so, and drain.
-Be careful not to cook too long, or you'll just end up with mush.
+- Now, partially cover with a lid, bring to a boil, and let them cook for about 10 minutes.
+Be careful not to overcook them, or you'll end up with mush.

-1. Add the Crisp 'N Dry to your non-stick roasting pan and put it into the oven for a couple of minutes to melt.
+- Add the Crisp 'N Dry to your non-stick roasting pan.
+Put the pan into the oven for a couple of minutes to heat.

-3. Baste them again with the hot fat after about 25 minutes, turn them over and continue to bake them until they're gold and crispy.
-Try to move them only once or twice during cooking, otherwise, the edges won't go crisp and brown.
+- After about 20 minutes, turn them over and baste them again with the hot fat.
+Continue to roast them until they're golden and crispy.
+Try to move them only once or twice during cooking; otherwise, the edges won't go crisp and brown.

-4. They will take about 45 minutes to an hour.
-If they take longer, then so they do, you can't rush good food!
-Serve immediately.
+- They'll take around 50 minutes to an hour to cook in total – and if they take longer, so be it; you can't rush good food!

 No comments